mkrevuelta/CppMoveBase64/Doc/Abi.md

 1. No exceptions cross the frontier
 2. No `std` classes are exposed
 3. The only classes exposed have a very stable binary layout
+   * One pointer
+   * Two pointers
+   * An array of four chars

 Exceptions are handled like in a conventional hourglass pattern.
 In the library side they are converted to some kind of error state variables, and then some header-only code converts those errors back to exceptions in the client side.
 It's ugly, but I don't know any better option.
 Luckily, the ugliness stays inside the library.